Jaber III Al-Ahmad Al-Jaber Al-Sabah, 13th Ruler and 3rd Emir of Kuwait

 Jaber had one full-sibling, a sister Sheikha Badriya Al-Ahmad.
 His prominent half-siblings include:

 After the death of Jaber’s father Ahmad Al-Jaber Al-Sabah in 1950, two sons of Salim Al-Mubarak Al-Sabah, 9th Ruler of Kuwait were chosen by the family council to be Ruler of Kuwait: Abdullah III Al-Salim Al-Sabah (reigned 1950 – 1965) and Sabah III Al-Salim Al-Sabah (reigned 1965 – 1977).
-During this time period, a new constitution was enacted and Kuwait gained its independence from the United Kingdom.
+During this period, a new constitution was enacted and Kuwait gained independence from the United Kingdom.
 Jaber served as Minister of Finance from 1959 – 1965 and as Prime Minister of Kuwait from 1965 – 1978.
 On May 31, 1966, the family council appointed Jaber Heir Apparent with the title of Crown Prince.

 Embed from Getty Images